janascha/PixiAnimations/README.md

 Each directory contains the code for one project each.

-The server file is necessary only when running the code locally.
+The server file is necessary only when running the code locally, run with "node server.js"